Wound Care For Horses

 Proud flesh is an overgrowth of pink granulation tissue.
 Granulation tissue is what fills in damaged areas between soft tissue and over bones.
 Ideally, granulation tissue stops forming as the skin edges grow together to close the wound.
 However, generally, this tissue becomes exuberant, and you can have an overgrowth within days.
 Proud flesh bulges and continues growing about skin level.
 The wound will never heal, or grow hair when granulation tissue becomes exuberant.
 Newly formed, healthy skin will not form over the wound when proud flesh is present.

 There are countless causes of proud flesh, and that’s why it almost always occurs on lower limbs.
 Friction, movement, air, water, poor wound management, infection, sequestrum (a piece of dead bone tissue).
-The most common causes of proud flesh is using the wrong product, and mis-management.
-Over 90% of wound care, and proud flesh products damage tissue, or delay healing.
+The most common causes of proud flesh are using the wrong product, and mismanagement.
+Over 90% of wound care and proud flesh products damage tissue or delay healing.

 How To Use PF Wonder Salve

 PF Wonder Salve is a one-step solution which may be used from start to finish on proud flesh, and all other cuts, wounds, and sores.
 PF Wonder Salve is intended for cuts and wounds with, or without proud Flesh.
 It does not damage new, delicate tissue.
 Never apply PF Wonder Salve directly to exposed bone.
 For exposed bone, we recommend packing the bone with a thick sugar paste (not sugardine), made of plain sugar and saline.
 This will quickly generate healthy tissue over the bone.
 For best results, follow the directions that come with PF Wonder Salve.